department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-research-plan.md

 - We will need at least 5 participants who have active claims or appeals.
 (This may or may not overlap with users who have health care) Please confirm this prior to sessions.

 - All participants must be LOA3 (identity verified) on VA.gov.
 Participants will likely not know what this means, so please confirm this prior to testing.
 To confirm this, please:
-  -  have users sign into VA.gov with any of their credentials
+  -  Have users sign into VA.gov with any of their credentials
   -  Direct them to go to their VA.gov profile, or send them the URL: va.gov/profile/personal-information
-  -  If they are prompted to verify their identity, that means they are LOA1 and they are not suitable for testing.
+  -  If they are prompted to verify their identity, that means they are LOA1 and they are not suitable for testing
-  -  If they can see their personal and contact information in the profile, they are LOA3 and can participate in testing.
+  -  If they can see their personal and contact information in the profile, they are LOA3 and can participate in testing

 - Participants must be people who visit VA.gov using their mobile devices.